bp96/restaurant-finder/restaurant-finder/README.md

 Finds restaurants in your area, and filters them by rating and distance to you.

 Features to include for the future:
- - a search bar to find an address and search there
+- add authentication for logging in
+ -fix search/header bar
 - GUI improvements to improve responsive design on smaller screens (medium size/tablets)
 - a close button on elements which pop up